aarbit/scavengenerd-2021-be/README.md

 - Upload the .zip file to Elastic Beanstalk

 ## Data Loading
-Initial data load is in data.sql
+Initial test data load is in import.sql

-## TODO
-- list items
-  - allow sort (status, name, tier)
-  - allow filter by name